-- Skirts, shorts, and skorts must be at least three (3) inches below fingertips when standing, arms extended at the student's side. (leggings or tights do not substitute for length) - Leggings/tights/thermal tights may only be worn under dresses, shirts, or skirts of the appropriate length described above.
-Leggings or tights may also be worn under jeans that have holes to cover skin. - Clothing must cover undergarments - Pants, shorts, skirts, and skorts must be worn at the waist - Shoes, shirts, and pants must be worn at all times
+- Skirts, shorts, and skorts must be at least two-three (3) inches below fingertips_length or longer-when standing, arms extended at the student's side. (leggings or tights do not substitute for length) - Leggings/tights/thermal tights may only be worn under dresses, shirts, or skirts of the appropriate length described above.
+LEGGINGS OR TIGHTS MAY ALSO BE WORN UNDER JEANS THAT HAVE HOLES TO COVER SKIN. - Clothing must cover undergarments - Pants, shorts, skirts, and skorts must be worn at the waist - Shoes, shirts, and pants must be worn at all times